- Published on

 - Name

-- Omer ATAGUN
+- Omer Atagun

 October was quite busy month in terms of travel and work related.
 Wanted to progress faster ongoing projects but i did not stop discovering new potentials.